JOURNAL OF GENTRY GENEALOGY

 Gentry Family Cousins and In-Laws

-This is an appropriate place, before leaving the Samuel Gentry family completely, to say a word about the cousins and in-laws that played so much a part of their life in Virginia.
-If it is true that Samuel-II's wife Ann was an Allen, then there is good reason to believe that the Allens that were in Lunenburg County, Virginia, and Johnston County, North Carolina were related to the Gentrys.
-David Allen sold land to Allen Gentry in Lunenburg County, then later Allen Gentry and David Allen jointly sold this land (and perhaps adjoining land).
+Whatever the relationship, the Allens and Gentrys had strong and continued personal and business connections.
+David Allen sold land to Allen Gentry in Lunenburg County, then later Allen Gentry and David Allen jointly sold their adjoining properties.
 In Johnston County, we have Samuel surveying land belonging to David Allen which adjoined Reynolds Allen.
 Land owned by William Allen in Johnston County was traded for land in Lunenburg County and additional land was later bought by William nearby.
-These Allens, namely David, William and Reynolds are said to be sons of Robert Allen of Hanover County who in turn was a brother of Richard Allen Jr and a son of Richard Allen Sr. of New Kent County, Virginia.
+These Allens, namely David, William and Reynolds are said to be sons of Robert Allen of Hanover County who in turn was a brother of Richard Allen Jr and a son of Richard Allen Sr of New Kent County, Virginia.
 Samuel's wife, Ann, may have been a sister of these two Allens which would place Robert's sons as first cousins of Samuel Gentry's sons.
-A final possible connection with the Allen family, other than the naming of Allen Gentry, may be the naming of Richard Gentry for a grandfather, Richard Allen.
+A final possible connection with the Allen family, other than the naming of Allen Gentry, may be the naming of Richard Gentry for a grandfather or great-grandfather, Richard Allen.

 Coming Articles